ParkerBooth/Sports-Analyst-Portfolio/README.md

-# Parker Booth - Sports Data Analyst Portfolio
+# Parker Booth - Sports Analyst Portfolio
 ## About
 Hello, I am Parker Booth!
 I have an analytical background in Quantitative Analysis, Business Analytics, and Econometrics.
 Currently, I am studying in the Master of Statistics program at the University of Utah, with plans to graduate in the Spring of 2025.
 I am passionate about using my acquired data analysis skills in the sports industry to help athletes reach their highest potential.